Care Act 2014

 - Young Carer: Children or young people who care for another person.
 This may be someone in their family who needs looking after because they have a disability or an illness.
 It could be a brother or sister or a parent or grandparent.
 Young carers should not have to do so much caring that it makes them upset, unwell or miss school.

 It will affect you if you receive care and support from your council or another organisation, either at home or in a care home.
 Or if you give unpaid care and support to an adult family member or friend.
-It may effect you think you may need care and support in the near future, either for your or for someone you help
+It may affect if you think you may need care and support in the near future, either for your or for someone you help.

 The person will have eligible needs if they meet all of the following: